Through the NHS

 - Improving Access to Psychological Therapies (IAPT).
-This is an NHS programme which can provide CBT as a treatment for various mental health problems, such as anxiety and depression.
+This is an NHS programme available in England which can provide CBT as a treatment for various mental health problems, such as anxiety and depression.
+You can usually get in touch with them directly (self-refer).
 However, IAPT is not available in all areas and the waiting lists can be long.
-You can find out whether IAPT services are available near you through the IAPT website.
+You can find out whether IAPT services are available near you through the NHS Choices website.

 - Some NHS Trusts have specialist therapy services.

 Your GP may be able to give you information about local services, including third sector support.
 (See our information on seeking help for a mental health problem and our talking treatments useful contacts for more information.)

 I still get anxious but CBT helped me to gain insight and perspective.
 It was the start of my journey to recovery, though not the only part.
 I did a 6 week CBT course through IAPT.

 You may want to consider seeing a therapist privately – but be aware that private therapists usually charge for appointments.
 You can find a private therapist through: